aneeshdurg/aneeshdurg.github.io/_posts/2020-8-19-mandelbrot-set.md

 value for a 32-bit float.
 That was sufficient to get the iconic mandelbrot shape.

-The colors in my implementation are pretty arbitrary, it just visualizes the current value computed in the sequence and transforms it into an HSL value.
+The colors visualize how quickly the series diverges.
 You can see the source code for this project here:
 [https://github.com/aneeshdurg/mandelbrot](https://github.com/aneeshdurg/mandelbrot).

-It was interesting trying to come up with a quick way to do the HSL color stuff since I was feeling too lazy to implement something where the speed of the convergence is tracked.
-It's probably not hard to do and I never actually used the blue channel for anything so maybe I'll go back and implement that tomorrow.